BigOakley/gpu-passthrough/outline.md

         sudo zypper in cmake make gcc pkgconf-pkg-config clang Mesa-libEGL-devel Mesa-libEGL1 free-ttf-fonts fontconfig-devel gmp-devel libspice-server-devel libnettle-devel libX11-devel libXfixes-devel libXi-devel libXinerama-devel libXss-devel

+There is also a special file that we need to create in order for Looking Glass to communicate with our VM.
+By default, your user does not have access to this file, and it will cause permission errors when you try to run Looking Glass.
+So, we are going to create it ahead of time, and give it the proper permissions.
+We are not going to just create a file though, we are going to create a systemd tmpfile using the `systemd-tmpfiles` command.
+But first, we have to create the config file that will properly create the tmpfile that we need.

+        echo -e "#Type Path               Mode UID  GID Age Argument \n" | sudo tee /etc/tmpfiles.d/10-looking-glass.conf echo -e "f /dev/shm/looking-glass 0660 user kvm -" | sudo tee -a /etc/tmpfiles.d/10-looking-glass.conf

+This creates our needed configuration file.
+Next we will create the shared memory file for looking glass to use

+        sudo systemd-tmpfiles --create

+And we are set to move on to the next piece.
+You can verify that the file was created properly with `ls -l`

+        ls -l /dev/shm

+This will show you the proper permissions for your user and the `kvm` group on the newly created `looking-glass` file

 ## Building the Looking Glass Client

 Once we have the dependencies installed the looking glass client can be built